Algeria: Prehistory and ancient history

 As Carthaginian power grew, its impact on the indigenous population increased dramatically.
 Berber civilisation was already at a stage in which agriculture, manufacturing, trade, and political organisation supported several states.
 Trade links between Carthage and the Berbers in the interior grew, but territorial expansion also resulted in the enslavement or military recruitment of some Berbers and in the extraction of tribute from others.

-By the early 4th century BC, Berbers formed the single largest element of the Carthaginian army.
+By the early 4th century BC, The north is divided into two Masaesyli kingdom in west led by Syphax and Massylii kingdom in east.
+Berbers formed the single largest element of the Carthaginian army.
 In the Revolt of the Mercenaries, Berber soldiers rebelled from 241 to 238 BC after being unpaid following the defeat of Carthage in the First Punic War.
 They succeeded in obtaining control of much of Carthage's North African territory, and they minted coins bearing the name Libyan, used in Greek to describe natives of North Africa.
 The Carthaginian state declined because of successive defeats by the Romans in the Punic Wars.

-In 146 BC the city of Carthage was destroyed.
+In 146 BC, the city of Carthage was destroyed.
 As Carthaginian power waned, the influence of Berber leaders in the hinterland grew.
 By the 2nd century BC, several large but loosely administered Berber kingdoms had emerged.
 Two of them were established in Numidia, behind the coastal areas controlled by Carthage.
 West of Numidia lay Mauretania, which extended across the Moulouya River in modern-day Morocco to the Atlantic Ocean.
 The high point of Berber civilisation, unequalled until the coming of the Almohads and Almoravids more than a millennium later, was reached during the reign of Masinissa in the 2nd century BC.

 After Masinissa's death in 148 BC, the Berber kingdoms were divided and reunited several times.
 Masinissa's line survived until 24 AD, when the remaining Berber territory was annexed to the Roman Empire.